PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 ### First boot

-It's strongly recommended to have a wired ethernet connection between your home router and RPi, or a pair of monitor and keyboard, to setup RPi's WiFi for the first time.
+It's strongly recommended to have a wired ethernet connection between your home router and RPi, and a pair of monitor and keyboard, to setup RPi's WiFi for the first time.

 #### Before booting